3 Barriers to Successful NegotiationsSeptember 29, 2014 | Posted by Ed Albertson in Communication Skills, Negotiations

-Viewing negotiations as a battle – Negotiations should be about finding solutions and adding value for all parties, not about winning or losing.
+Negotiation should not be about winning or losing.
 As soon as we view the customer as the opponent, we compromise our ability to empathize and get into their “Odds Are” to identify mutually beneficial outcomes.

 To prevent a faulty assumption from taking your negotiations off course, you need to ask questions!
-Nowhere is the power of the Exploratory Process more evident than when negotiating!
+Nowhere is the power of the Exploratory Process™ more evident than when negotiating.
 Your responsibility is to ask the right questions to find out what your customer really values.
-Skilled use of the Exploratory Process as a sales negotiation tactic will help you guide the discussion and potentially uncover value considerations that the customer had not even considered.
+Skilled use of the Exploratory Process as a sales negotiation tactic will help you guide the discussion and potentially uncover value points that the customer had not even considered.
 It is nearly impossible to reach a mutually beneficial solution if neither party shares what they truly hope to get out of the negotiation.
 The Exploratory Process provides a means by which to accomplish this.